a30001784/flask-web-app/README.md

 docker run —name=webapp -d -p 5000:5000 simple-flask-app:latest
 ```

-We can then jump over over to Chrome web browser and type in the link: http://localhost:5000 to see if the application has been deployed correctly.
+We can then jump over to Chrome web browser and type in the link: http://localhost:5000 to see if the application has been deployed correctly.
 Below is a snapshot I captured from the web browser for the outcome of the running application.

 ![snapshot](https://tva1.sinaimg.cn/large/00831rSTly1gck4l01sufj30tv0btjrn.jpg)